MicrosoftDocs/windows-itpro-docs/education/get-started/get-started-with-microsoft-education.md

   Wait for your tenant to be education-verified before proceeding with the next step.
 Verification can take up to two weeks.

-2. Click https://aka.ms/getsdspromocode to apply a School Data Sync trial promo code to your Office 365 education tenant.
+2. Click <a href="https://aka.ms/getsdspromocode" target="_blank">https://aka.ms/getsdspromocode</a> to apply a School Data Sync trial promo code to your Office 365 education tenant.
 3. Follow the instructions in [Use School Data Sync to import student data](#2-use-school-data-sync-to-import-student-data).
 4. Follow the instructions in [Try out Intune for Education](#schooluseso365tryi4e).

 ### <a name="schooluseso365tryi4e"></a>Option 3: Try out Intune for Education
 Already have an Office 365 for Education verified tenant?
 Just sign in with your global admin credentials to apply the Intune for Education preview trial code to your tenant and follow the rest of the walkthrough.

-1. Click https://aka.ms/intuneforedupreviewtrial to get started.
+1. Click <a href="https://aka.ms/intuneforedupreviewtrial" target="_blank">https://aka.ms/intuneforedupreviewtrial</a> to get started.
 2. In the **Intune for Education Trial** page, click **Sign in**.

   **Figure 1** - Intune for Education trial sign in page